 Looking at the LRV can be helpful if you are trying to create a light, bright feeling in your space.
 If you have a dark room that needs brightening, you will want a higher LRV.
 Or if you have a room that gets ample sunlight, and you want to capitalize on that by highlighting the beautiful light, a high LRV will help you to do that.

 By comparison, Repose Gray, another popular Sherwin Williams light gray color, has an LRV of 58.
 Agreeable Gray vs Repose Gray is a common competition.
-Repose gray is a bit cooler than AG and, as you can see from its LRV, absorbs a bit more light than AG does, making it not quite as bright.
+Repose gray is a bit cooler than AG with some blue undertones and, as you can see from its LRV, absorbs a bit more light than AG does, making it not quite as bright.

 Similar Colors to Agreeable Gray